marxanweb/docs/admin.md

 ##### ROLE
 The current role for the user.

+##### REPORTUNITS
+The default report unit to use for reporting areas in various parts of the application.

 #### runlog.dat
 The runlog.dat provides a log of all of the runs that have been done in the marxan-server instance.
 In some cases where the server crashed or quit unexpectedly, there may be logs in the run that were not terminated properly.
 These records can be manually deleted from the log if required.